TBerrigan2101/project-one/README.md

 - The people I tested the site with found the site easy to navigate and it felt relatively intuitive and the content made sense.

-- One of the major issues that was flagged with me was that they thought the off-white background was too strong particulary against the organge text at a smaller size so I made it lighter and my original charcoal tint darker for the final product.
+- One of the major issues that was flagged with me was that they thought the off-white background was too strong particularly against the orange text at a smaller size so I made it lighter and my original charcoal tint darker for the final product.

 - The second was they felt that the mobile navigation was too small, was hard to read and difficult to tell what you were pressing.
-I was hoping to devlop a 'hamburger' or drop down menu but I was advised by by mentor that it may be too difficult to take on given the timescale so I opted to create a nav section that would float under the logo similar to the [Kids Coding](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSSE_PAGPPF+2021_Q2/courseware/66cf361c769a41d496f5001fae6f9be7/3b5cd5dc8313462aa5975a3c9b9a1a3c/) example.
+I was hoping to develop a 'hamburger' or drop down menu but I was advised by my mentor that it may be too difficult to take on given the timescale so I opted to create a nav section that would float under the logo similar to the [Kids Coding](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSSE_PAGPPF+2021_Q2/courseware/66cf361c769a41d496f5001fae6f9be7/3b5cd5dc8313462aa5975a3c9b9a1a3c/) example.
 The original layout of the mobile navigation can be seen below.

 ![mobile-nav.jpg](readme-images/mobile-nav.png)

 ### 8.3 Fixed bugs

 - I wanted to create a two column layout for certain pages of the site so the content wouldn't become stretched across the page.
-I originally tried to create code for the column layout through CSS and applying it in the HTML so it would be two floating horizontal sections on desktop/tablet and would stack under eachother on mobile but wasn't getting the results I wanted.
+I originally tried to create code for the column layout through CSS and applying it in the HTML so it would be two floating horizontal sections on desktop/tablet and would stack under each other on mobile but wasn't getting the results I wanted.
 See screenshots and code below.

 ![two-column layout issue.jpg](readme-images/layout-issue-2-columns.png)